 Working as a journalist, Chayya finds it difficult to pinpoint the best part of her career because there's so much she loves about her job.

 "One of the best things about my job is the breadth of people I meet and the diverse range of opportunities which come my way.

 "I'm just so happy and humbled that my ambition to become a journalist has become a reality - I overcame a lot of adversity to get here which is why my career means so much to me."

 Proving that learning doesn't end when you graduate, Chayya is continuing to develop herself in journalism by adding extra skills to her CV.
 Chayya is currently working on the BBC Coding Journalism Pilot Project for the Digital Pilots and Skills.
 Here, she is learning how to code.

 "It's a skill that more and more journalists, and people in general, will need to learn because of the influence that technology is having on our everyday lives and services."

-Developing a 'growth' mindset Chayya has learned how to continue to grow throughout her career, and how to keep your confidence in the face of setbacks.
+Developing a 'growth' mindset, Chayya has learnt how to continue to grow throughout her career, and how to keep her confidence in the face of setbacks.
 Her advice to anyone thinking about studying English at university is:

 "The Department is full of staff who are extremely knowledgeable, supportive and want their students to succeed."